Github-Archives/react-graphql-django-demonstration/README.md

 #### 4.4 Grant Privileges

-Grant the user all privileges on the database:
+Grant the user all privileges on the database then quit out:

 ```sql
 GRANT ALL PRIVILEGES ON DATABASE your_db_name TO your_username;